KShindle/Arcade/README.md

-This is a random collection of arcade snippets and bits and bobs created over the course of my experience working with Arcade.
+This is a random collection of arcade snippets and bits and bobs created or found (credited) over the course of my experience working with Arcade.